LuchaoQi/Shiny/README.md

 # Features

-  - Import a txt file and format it to data frame
+  - Import a txt file and format it to data frame.
-  - Choose the number of clusters you want
+  - Choose the number of clusters you want.
+  - Visualize different clustering results so you can compare different machine learning algorithms!

 # System / library equirements to run locally